cloudify-cosmo/docs.getcloudify.org/content/plugins/using-plugins.md

 {{< /gsHighlight >}}

 {{% gsNote title="Note" %}}
-sudo privileges might be required if you use one of our CLI packages.
+`sudo` privileges might be required to use a Cloudify CLI package.
 {{% /gsNote %}}

 #### Uploading Plugins to Cloudify Manager

-You can upload and download plugins to and from Cloudify Manager, and delete and list plugins already on the manager.
-These abilities are exposed by the rest client via the REST API as well as via the CLI.
+You can upload and download plugins to and from Cloudify Manager, and delete and list plugins already on the Manager.
+These functions are exposed by the REST client via the REST API as well as through the CLI.

 Go to the [downloads page](http://getcloudify.org/downloads/plugin-packages.html) to view the list of downloadable plugin packages.